alfiedotwtf/rustify/Readme.md

 # DESCRIPTION

-rustify is a convenience script that will install Rust, and setup Vim syntax highlighting.
+rustify is a convenience script that will:

+    * Install Rust
+    * Setup Vim syntax highlighting
+    * Setup Racer with Vim integration for autocomplete
+    * Setup rustfmt with Vim integration for autoformat

 If there's anything else you think would be useful, send a pull request and i'll be happy to merge.

 # INSTALLATION